mberger/Resume/Resume.md

 **Manager, Cloud Operations and Delivery**

-Responsible for the vision, strategy, execution and of the Operations team.
+Responsible for the vision, strategy, execution and management of Cloud Operations team.
 This includes building and maintaining a roadmap for the team, managing Agile project and ticket work, coaching team members and working directly with customers.

 - Managing, evolving, and coaching the team of Cloud and DevOps Engineers and Architects, responsible for the delivery of customer projects, including:
 - Google Cloud, AWS and MS Azure cloud strategy and migrations